pc0179/RomeTaxiData/README.md

 ## RomeTaxiData

+# Repository Code Overview
+*All code uses python3+ and postgres 9.5.12+*
+*Routing engine = OSRM-backend*

+Global variables such as trace start time, datum location are saved in [RomeTaxiGlobalVars](RomeTaxiGlobalVars.py)

+In the rome taxi trace data, one finds the following 'columns' in the .csv data file:
+- taxiID
+- TimeStamp
+- GPS

+1. Exract/Transform:
+  - Timestamps to unix and datetime obj timestamps
+  - reduce GPS traces to 8 sig. figs (similar to accuracy used to build OSM and google maps)
+  - *"inteligent"* attributes such as day number, weekday number etc.. are added to aid lookup in PostgresDB
+  - copy all to giant .csv file, before importing to Posgtgres database (currently using version 9.5.12)

+2. Cleaning:
+  - traces are quite literally *'all over da place'* hence need to map-match to nearest OSM street segment
+  - currently using OSRM as the back-end map-matching and routing engine

 # Background...

 Multiple studies look at how vehicles move in cities and their ability to communicate with one another (V2V) and with infrastructure such as base stations (V2I).